adamsilver/fdpb/basket.md

 ## Multiple Submit buttons

-Update vs save and continue.
+Update versus save and continue.

 If lots of individual forms, and no bulk edit, then checkout is a link not a button.
 Buttons not links hand cursor.
 But call to action. check heydons book on that.
 Slightly different design but still obvious call to action.